sovrynn/ecdo/2-LOCATION-ANALYSIS/africa/north-africa/README.md

 https://github.com/user-attachments/assets/bdece8bb-21a9-409f-94dc-fed29ee8965b

-See [here](https://github.com/sovrynn/ecdo/tree/master/6-LITERATURE-MEDIA/nobulart/ecdo-visualizations) for the full-res visualization.
+See [here](https://github.com/sovrynn/ecdo/tree/master/6-LITERATURE-MEDIA/nobulart/ecdo-visualizations) for the high-res visualization.

 ECDO displacement visualisation using V4.[1]
 Mega current ripples in Mauritania[2] and and teardrop island erosion[3] and more ripples in Sudan[4][5] indicating flows over 1 km deep.[6]
 Northern Africa has a fairly rich collection of flood 'myths': "The sun once met the moon and threw mud at it, making it dimmer.
 There was a flood when this happened.
 Men put their milk stick behind them and were turned into monkeys.
 The present race of men is a recent creation." - Lower Congo flood story.[7]